-The Company's financial risk is managed as part of the wider group risk management policy.
+The Company's financial risk is managed as part of the wider group risk management policy, for more information regarding this please visit the Group's 2009 Annual Report at www.scottish-southern.co.uk.

-The Company's operations are financed by a combination of retained profits, bank borrowings, long term debt issuance and inter company loan stocks.
+The Company's operations are financed by a combination of retained profits, bank borrowings, long term debt issuance and inter company loan balances.

 The main financial risks affecting the Group include exposures to fluctuations or changes in interest rates, foreign exchange rates, liquidity, commodity prices and volumes and counterparty creditworthiness.
-The Group's Risk Committee, which reports to the Board, reviews and agrees policies for addressing each of these risks.
-At 31 March 2008, 65.7% of the Group's borrowings were at fixed or inflation-linked interest rates, after taking account of interest rate swaps.
+The Group's Risk and Trading Committee, which reports to the Board, reviews and agrees policies for addressing each of these risks.
+At 31 March 2009, 84.8% of the Group's borrowings were at fixed or inflation-linked interest rates, after taking account of interest rate swaps.
 The Company's main risk area is in relation to interest rates and, as noted, this is controlled as part of the Group's risk management policies.